C-Glick/C-Glick.github.io/README.md

     - Fill in with the `under construction` page for now
     - Once the page is completed, import it from the pages folder and use it for the route
 - Create a new .js file for the page under `src/pages`, use an existing page as a template

+### Deploying

+To deploy the current local build,
+**Run: `npm run deploy`**

+The Node module [gh-pages](https://www.npmjs.com/package/gh-pages) is used to automate the process.
+The npm keyword "deploy" is aliased to `gh-pages -d build` in the package.json which builds and deploys the project to this repo's pages section.